openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 | `ota-progress`        | Number                | R          | Over-the-air current progress                    |    X     |
 | `json`                | String                | R          | JSON structure and updates of this device        |    X     |

+When motion is detected via `motion` channel all connected devices from `links` channel will be active for the time configured in `active-duration`.
+Standard duration is seconds if raw number is sent as command.
+See [Motion Sensor Rules](#motion-sensor-rules) for further examples.

 Mappings for `schedule`

 - 0 : Always, sensor is always active